savanmandaliya/ChatApp/README.md

 Real-Time Chat Application
 Description
-The Real-Time Chat Application is a dynamic and interactive platform that enables users to join multiple chat rooms and communicate in real-time.
+The Real-Time Chat Application is a dynamic and interactive platform that enables users to join multiple chatrooms and communicate in real-time.
 It facilitates efficient communication and collaboration across various chat groups, enhancing community engagement and interaction.

 Features
 Multiple Chat Rooms: Users can join various chat rooms to participate in different conversations simultaneously.